netjjordan/instructor-training/_episodes/02-novice.md

 *   *Broken models*, such as believing that motion and acceleration must be in the same direction.
     We can address these by having them reason through examples to see contradictions.
 *   *Fundamental beliefs*,
-    such as "the world is only a few thousand years old" or "human beings cannot be affecting the planet's climate".
+    such as "the world is flat"
+    or "human beings cannot be affecting the planet's climate".
     These usually cannot be addressed in class, since they are deeply connected to the learner's social identity